JonnHenry/StructOfSearch/README.md

 * **queue sorted**

 ## Queue

-To use a queue we need create an object of class queque of the next way
+To perform queue need to create a Queue object by the next way

         queue<-queue()